phu0ngng/nccl/doc/source/env.rst

 Values accepted
 ^^^^^^^^^^^^^^^
-Default is 1, define and set to 0 to disable NIC merging
+Default is 1 (enabled), define and set to 0 to disable NIC merging

 NCCL_MNNVL_ENABLE
 -----------------
-(since 2.20)
+(since 2.21)

 Enable NCCL to use Multi-Node NVLink (MNNVL) when available.
 If the system or driver are not Multi-Node NVLink capable then MNNVL will automatically be disabled.
 This feature also requires NCCL CUMEM support (``NCCL_CUMEM_ENABLE``) to be enabled.
 MNNVL requires a fully configured and operational IMEX domain for all the nodes that form the NVLink domain.
 See the CUDA documentation for more details on IMEX domains.